Document ID: 46253

 Enable Mode

-To disable the default behavior of the router of attempting to resolve the invalid command into an IP address, enter the no ip domain-lookup command in global configuration mode.
+To prevent the "Translating..... domain server (255.255.255.255)" messages from appearing, you need to disable the default behavior of the router that attempts to resolve the invalid command into an IP address.
+Enter the no ip domain lookup

 Verify

-To verify that the domain lookup has been disabled, enter an unknown command into the router in user or enable mode.
-The user will immediately receive a router prompt without the router issuing a DNS broadcast.
-Below is an example:
+To verify that the domain lookup is disabled, enter an unknown command into the router in user or enable mode.
+The user immediately receives a router prompt without an issue of a DNS broadcast.
+Here is an example:

 Related Information